JacobRHall/JacobRHall.github.io/_pages/teaching.md

 <details class="accordion">
   <summary>Leadership and Managerial Dilemmas</summary>
   <p>This set of lecture notes is the backbone of an undergraduate course on leadership and managerial dilemmas.
 It is built around Gary Miller's 1992 book, <a href="https://www.amazon.com/Managerial-Dilemmas-Political-Hierarchy-Institutions/dp/0521457696" target="_blank">Managerial Dilemmas: The Political Economy of Hierarchy</a>.
-I will link to the slidedecks as I develop the material.</p>
+It is a mix of industrial organization, transactions costs economics, and business history.
+I will link to the slidedecks as I develop the material. </p>

 <ul class="no-bullets">
   <li>1.
 The Nature of the Firm</li>